Confidentiality Agreement Review

 Finally, whenever an inventor discloses confidential information he or she risks losing certain patent rights unless the disclosure is properly covered by agreements and law.

-Potential partners (investors, vendors, licensees, customers and employees) need to know what you are doing before they will consider helping you.
+Potential licensees need to know what you have before they will consider doing a deal with you.
 Some of the information they need to know is information you want to keep secret.
 Some of the best potential partners are also potential competitors.
 A strong Confidentiality Agreement should prevent potential partners (and potential competitors) from stealing your intellectual property.

 A Confidentiality Agreement is a legally binding contract and is typically comprised of the following sections: